A view of Altare della Patria in Rome

 On Sunday, the shops are closed.

-You can also use the preposition di instead of the article, though this form is less common.
+Alternatively, you can use the preposition di to indicate the day of the week, though this form is less common and often sounds slightly more formal.

 Examples: